slf-dot-ch/snowmicropyn/docs/api_usersguide.rst

 .. hint::

-    You these and other examples in our collection of :github_tree:`examples` in our GitHub repository.
+    You find these and other examples in our collection of :github_tree:`examples` on GitHub.

 Explore properties
 ^^^^^^^^^^^^^^^^^^